 Wildlife Rehabilitation in Virginia

 To rehabilitate wildlife in Virginia, individuals and organizations must have a permit.
-Virginia Department of Game and Inland Fisheries (VDGIF) is the agency that issues state wildlife rehabilitation permits; federal permits (for rehabilitating birds) are obtained from the U.S. Fish and Wildlife Service.
+The Virginia Department of Wildlife Resources (DWR) is the agency that issues state wildlife rehabilitation permits; federal permits (for rehabilitating birds) are obtained from the U.S. Fish and Wildlife Service.

 Continuing Education Opportunities

 The Wildlife Center also provides continuing-education training for wildlife rehabilitators through our annual three-day Call of the Wild conference, which is specifically designed for rehabilitators and other wildlife “first responders”.
 Each year, nearly 200 participants from across the United States attend the Call of the Wild conference.